 Real Estate Development Costs - We capitalize the planning, entitlement, construction and development costs and interest associated with our various real estate projects.
 Costs that are not capitalized, which include property maintenance and repairs, general and administrative and marketing expenses, are expensed as incurred.
 A real estate development project is considered substantially complete upon the cessation of construction and development activities.
 Once a project is substantially completed, future costs are expensed as incurred.
-For fiscal year 2019, we capitalized approximately \$1.8 million of costs related to our real estate projects and expensed approximately \$0.1 million of costs.
+Costs incurred to sell the real estate are evaluated for capitalization in accordance with ASC 340-40, and incremental costs of obtaining a contract and costs to fulfill a contract are capitalized only if the costs relate directly to a specifically identified contract, enhance resources to satisfy performance obligations in the future and are expected to be recovered.